microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 Your instructor will guide you to proceed to the Activity below for hands-on exercises for SQL Server 2019 Security.

-SELF-PACED USERS ONLY: If you are using this module self-paced, read and go through all the activities of SQL Server 2019 Security from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/02_Security.md">Module 02 SQL Server 2019 Security of the SQL Server 2019 Lab</a> and proceed to Module 2.3 of this workshop SQL Server Mission Critical Availability. **Note**: The SQL Server 2019 lab has Next Steps.
-Do not follow those but read the introduction and come back to the next section of this workshop.
+SELF-PACED USERS ONLY: If you are using this module self-paced, read and go through all the activities of SQL Server 2019 Security from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/02_Security.md">Module SQL Server 2019 Security of the SQL Server 2019 Lab</a> and then proceed to Module 2.3 of this workshop SQL Server Mission Critical Availability. **Note**: The SQL Server 2019 lab has Next Steps.
+Do not follow those.
+Come back to the next section of this workshop after you are done with the lab module.

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Data Classification and Auditing</b></h2>

-Proceed directly to the following Activities from **Module 02 SQL Server 2019 Security of the SQL Server 2019 Lab** for a hands-on exercise about Data Classification and Auditing.
-When are you done with these activities come back to go to the next section as guided by your instructor.
+Proceed directly to the following Activities from **Module SQL Server 2019 Security of the SQL Server 2019 Lab** for a hands-on exercise about Data Classification and Auditing.
+When are you done with these activities come back here for the next section as guided by your instructor.

 <dl>

   <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/02_Security.md#activitydataclassification">Activity: Data Classification</a></dt>

-  <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/02_Security.md#activityauditing">Activity: Auditing classified data</a></dt>
+  <dt><a href="https://github.com/microsoft/sqlworkshops/blob/master/sql2019lab/02_Security.md#activityauditing">Activity: Using SQL Server Audit with Data Classification</a></dt>

 </dl>